Gluten Free in Croatia 2025 – The Sightseeing Coeliac

 • In Croatia you can eat McDonalds fries if you’re stuck and a couple of items off the menu.
 The McDonald’s menu is always excellent for highlighting allergens.
 Use Chrome to open the link and it will translate automatically for you

 • We found it to be extremely hot and busy in July, and would try to avoid this time of year next time.
 We preferred our trips in Spring and September, but we aren’t huge fans of heat or crowds.
-We actually travelled between destinations in the middle of the day to be able to escape the midday sun with some air conditioning in the car, and allowing us to sightsee in the mornings and late afternoon
+We actually travelled between destinations in the middle of the day to be able to escape the midday sun during our July road trip with some air conditioning in the car, and allowing us to sightsee in the mornings and late afternoon

 • Pack or buy mosquito spray!